Frequently Asked Questions

 Are your blueberries organic?

 I have not certified the ground and the crop as organic for a several reasons.
 First, 'organic' doesn't mean no pesticides; it means approved pesticides, some of which are very toxic.
 Second, blueberries require an acid forming fertilizer, Amonium Sulphate, which is not 'organic.'
 Third, I do use herbicides to kill some of the weeds.
-Forth, Lime Sulphur (which is considered organic) doesn't always give adequate control of phomsis twig blight (which has caused crop losses of over 40% in the past).
+Fourth, Lime Sulfur (which is considered organic) doesn't always give adequate control of phomopsis twig blight (which has caused crop losses of over 40% in the past).

 What varieties do you have and in what order do they ripen?

-We start with Duke, then quickly move on to BlueJay, BlueRay, Patriot, BlueCrop, Darrow, and finally LateBlue.
+We start with Duke, then quickly move on to BlueJay, BlueRay, Patriot, BlueCrop, Darrow, Brigitta and finally Coville.

 When is the picking the best?